 Being a pet parent is amazing, isn’t it?
 The companionship, the kisses, the laughter!
 Pets add so much to our lives.
 The love that Utah pet parents have for their furry companions is real.
 In fact, Southern Utah University has a new certificate learning program in which students can earn credits by running a humane animal shelter as part of a partnership with the Best Friends Animal Society.
 That is real puppy love.

 Of course, our pets are close to our hearts, but vet bills can really take a gnaw at our finances.
-That is why more and more pet parents decide that pet insurance is the best thing they can do.
+That is why more and more pet parents decide that dog health insurance or cat health insurance is the best thing they can do.